solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Semantic search is a search technique that uses the semantics, or meaning, of the words in a query to return relevant results.

 Here is an example of a semantic search.
-Let's say you were looking to buy a car, you might search for 'my dream car', semantic search understands that you are not dreaming about a car, but rather you are looking to buy your ideal car.
+Let us say you were looking to buy a car, you might search for 'my dream car', semantic search understands that you are not dreaming about a car, but rather you are looking to buy your ideal car.
 Semantic search understands your